efitz43/School-Projects/README.md

 # School-Projects
-This contains most of the coding I have done in school
+This contains coding I have done in school

+Feel free to explore the different folders